Zen-Master-SoSo/pygame-dialog/README.md

 Typical Radio button class.
 You pass a "group" id to the constructor, and the "selected" attribute of all the Radio instances with that same group are mutually exclusive.
 Generates "click events" just like a button, so you can modify other parts of the dialog when selection changes.

-You can also query which Radio in a group is selected using the "Radio.selected_element" class method.
+You can query which Radio in a group is selected using the Radio.selected_element(<group>) class method.
+Get the value of the selected Radio in a group using the Radio.selected_value(<group>) class method.

+The "value" attribute of a Radio is optional; if no "value" is set, "value" returns the text of the Radio's label.

 ### Widget attributes: